-Matt Krause is from California, He has lived in Istanbul as an expat, and is a published author, having penned the book called A Tight Wide-open Space: Finding love in a Muslim land.
+His name is Matt Krause and he has walked across Turkey, from the west to the east, without stopping.
+He has encountered many terrains and spent many nights camping under the stars.
+He is from California and has lived in Istanbul as an expat.
+He is also is a published author, having penned the book called A Tight Wide-open Space: Finding love in a Muslim land.

-On September 1, 2012, Matt will begin a 8-month walk across Turkey.
+On September 1, 2012, Matt took 8-months to walk across Turkey

-He will start on the Aegean coast in Kusadasi and walk from west to east, finishing in Van, near the border with Iran.
+He started on the Aegean coast in Kusadasi and walked from west to east, finishing in Van, near the border with Iran.

-Along the way, he wants to seek out locals and share their story with the world.
+Along the way, he met with locals and made notes, so that he could share their stories.
 He wants everyone to know about the people of Turkey, their culture, their traditions and their lives.

-He wants to join families for dinner, sleep on peoples’ living room floors, attend weddings, entertain classrooms of children, and take advantage of any other social opportunities that arise.
+He joined families for dinner, slept on peoples’ living room floors, attended weddings, entertained classrooms of children, and took advantage of any other social opportunities that arise.

-The walk starts at Kusadasi, on Turkey’s Aegean coast.
-It heads east to Konya, drops southeast to Adana near the Mediterranean Sea, then heads east again to Sanliurfa.
-From Sanliurfa the route continues east-northeast to Diyarbakir and Van, and then ends at the border east of Van.
+The walk started at Kusadasi, on Turkey’s Aegean coast.
+It head east to Konya, dropped southeast to Adana near the Mediterranean Sea, then east again to Sanliurfa.
+From Sanliurfa the route continued east-northeast to Diyarbakir and Van, and then ends at the border east of Van.

-He will walk through valleys, up mountains, across plateaus and along coastlines.
-He will walk through cities of well over a million people, followed by sparsely-populated areas where he may not see a village for days.
+He walked through valleys, up mountains, across plateaus and along coastlines.
+He walked through cities of well over a million people, followed by sparsely-populated areas where he did not see anyone for days.

-Matt – In the current times, we have fast cars and planes that take us hundreds of miles in an hour.
-Why are you walking across Turkey?
+Me: In the current times, we have fast cars and planes that take us hundreds of miles in an hour.
+Why did you hike and trek across Turkey?

 Matt – The answer is simple – To put my life where my mouth is.